 - Support sanitation efforts by making sure you do not have elm wood or brush stored on your property.
 Please report any potential elm firewood by calling Customer Care at 306-975-2476. - Have your private elm trees pruned.
 Crown cleaning to remove dead and dying limbs reduces elm bark beetle breeding habitat.
 Ensure you hire someone with training that meets the provincial regulations (i.e. Certified Arborist) and make sure they have insurance. - Remove dead or dying elm trees on private property.
 Complete elm removal can take place during the ban.
 All elm wood needs to go to the Saskatoon landfill and cannot be stored.
-The stump must be removed or debarked to 10cm (4") below ground level. - In fall it is difficult to detect symptoms of Dutch elm disease.
-Instead, please watch for symptoms of Dutch elm disease during the growing season (June 1-August 15) and report any suspicious trees to the City at 306-975-2476.
+The stump must be removed or debarked to 10cm (4") below ground level. - Watch for symptoms of Dutch elm disease during the growing season (June 1-August 15) and report any suspicious trees to the City at 306-975-2476.
 Someone from Urban Biological Services will inspect and take samples for testing if deemed necessary.